gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 - The default Python is typically 3.8.
 We do not officially support Python 2 usage as most packages have updated to support Python 3.
     - Look into `2to3 <https://docs.python.org/3/library/2to3.html>`__ if your code is still using Python 2!
-- :code:`virtualenv` is installed across most of our servers and as many dev boards as possible.
+- :code:`virtualenv` and :code:`venv` is installed across most of our servers and as many dev boards as possible.
     - We recommend to use either :code:`virtualenv` or :code:`venv` with :code:`pip` or :code:`pipenv` to install packages into your local virtual environments.
-Note that :code:`venv` and :code:`pip` are default packages for all Python 3.3+ installations.
+Note that :code:`venv` and :code:`pip` are default packages for all Python 3.3+ installations, and :code:`venv` contains a subset of :code:`virtualenv` functionality.
 - We do not typically recommend using conda, miniconda, or anaconda as these quickly eat up home directory space.
     - However, if you want to use conda or miniconda please consider `using miniconda with your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your conda environment and venvs.
 See the example below under the Conda section as a template.